Summer Camp FAQ

 Not Allowed at Camp:

 Electronics: (IPAD, DS, IPOD, cell phones, electronic watches, video-games, anything that can access the internet).
-Others Items Not Allowed at Camp: Trading cards, Toys, Stuffed Animals, Blankets, Slime, Fidget Spinners, Chewing gum / candy.
+Others Items Not Allowed at Camp: Trading cards, Toys, Stuffed Animals, Slime, Fidget Spinners, Chewing gum / candy.
 NOTE: Your child can call or text with parents from the camp I-Phone at any time of the day.
 If an electronic is brought, it will be turned off then placed in the director’s desk until pick up time.

 Q: How are groups divided?

 A: Campers are placed in a group of 10-12 campers based on age and grade level.
-Normally (not always), lower camp is rising kindergarten to rising second grade and upper camp is rising third grade to rising sixth grade.
+Normally (not always), lower camp is rising kindergarten to rising second grade and upper camp is rising third grade to rising fifth grade.

 Q: What does a Typical day at camp look like?

-a: Kids are typically dropped off between 7:15-8:45am.
+A: Kids are typically dropped off between 7:15-8:45am.
 During that time, we play games, cards, sports, etc. At 9am, we start are praise and worship (awaken), devotion, and small group time.
 We then move into activities, which is usually based on a theme, like Color Wars, Creation Station, sports of all Sorts, etc. We move around to different activities about every 20-30 minutes to keep the kids engaged.
 We have lunch between 11:30-12:30.
 After lunch, lower camp has a brief quiet time where they can read, color, play cards, nap, etc. This helps them recharge for the rest of the day.
 Our upper camp will have activities during this time.
 Activities continue until 3:30.
 Snack is served at 3:30. we then begin our pick up process from 4:30-6pm.